nocomplexity/SecurityArchitecture/07-principles.rst

 -  Basing a solution on complex or cutting edge technology and then discovering that it cannot easily be rolled into the 'real world'.

--  Not prioritising the User Requirements, for example 'must have', 'should have', 'could have' and 'would have,' known as the MoSCoW principle.
+-  Not prioritizing the User Requirements, for example 'must have', 'should have', 'could have' and 'would have,' known as the MoSCoW principle.